 Mining companies recouped losses

-President Donald Trump’s victory in the 2016 US presidential election initially struck fear into precious metals investors.
-However, uncertainty in the market since the election has boosted precious metals and precious metals mining companies.
+Donald Trump’s victory in the 2016 US presidential election initially struck fear into precious metal investors.
+However, uncertainty in the market since the election has boosted precious metals and precious metal mining companies.

 The Federal Reserve’s rate hike in December 2016 pressured precious metals, which have now joined mining companies in a downward trend.
-Precious metals mining stocks typically move in the same direction as precious metals.
-Some investors expected choppy waters for miners after Trump’s victory, but that didn’t happen.
+Precious metal mining stocks typically move in the same direction as precious metals.
+Some investors expected choppy waters for miners after Trump’s victory, but that didn’t materialize.

-The four above-mentioned mining stocks are trading above their 100-day moving averages and their 20-day moving averages.
-Remember, a substantial premium on a stock’s trading price suggests a potential fall in its price, while a discount could indicate a rise in its price.
+The four mining stocks mentioned above are trading above their 100-day moving averages and their 20-day moving averages.
+A substantial premium on a stock’s trading price suggests a potential fall in its price, while a discount could indicate a rise in its price.

-The target prices of the four above-mentioned mining companies are significantly higher than their current prices, suggesting a positive outlook.
+The target prices of the four companies are significantly higher than their current prices, suggesting a positive outlook.

-An RSI (relative strength index) level of above 70 indicates that a stock has been overbought and could fall.
-An RSI level of below 30 indicates that a stock has been oversold and could rise.
-Mining companies’ RSI readings are slowly rising.
+An RSI (relative strength index) level above 70 indicates that a stock has been overbought and could fall.
+An RSI level below 30 indicates that a stock has been oversold and could rise.
+Mining companies’ RSI readings are slowly increasing.

-On February 15, 2017, GDX’s RSI level was near 75, suggesting that it could be a candidate for a downward price correction.
-Any future interest rate hikes could further negatively impact precious metals as well as precious metals miners.
+The VanEck Vectors Junior Gold Miners ETF’s (GDXJ) RSI level was near 75, suggesting that it could be a candidate for a downward price correction.
+Any future interest rate hikes could negatively impact precious metals and precious metal miners.